riy/degraph/readme.markdown

 **How to run**

 Currentyl Degraph is just a simple command line tool.
-Just download the binary distribution (I'll add a link ASAP.
-I promise) and execute *degraph* or *degraph.bat* depending on the operating system you are on.
+Just download the **[binary distribution of Degraph](http://blog.schauderhaft.de/wp-content/uploads/2012/12/degraph-0.0.1.zip)** and execute *degraph* or *degraph.bat* depending on the operating system you are on.

 You'll at least provide a class path to analyze.
 These are the Command Line Arguments available right now: